landtechnologies/optics-agent-js/README.md

+## THIS HAS BEEN DEPRECATED

+We should not be using it anywhere in production.

 # graphql-dog

 **A tracking agent for apollo GraphQL servers, for logging to Datadog.
 Forked from Apollo Optics agent, and uses datadog-metrics.**